 In my view, sustainable tourism means enjoying our leisure time in a conscientious and balanced way, respecting the local culture and interpreting the environment through experiences.
 Fundamental for this to work is the support on the part of the tourist in adapting to these concepts, enjoying them and giving them value.

-At Yacutinga Lodge, it is often difficult to satisfy guests who consider themselves responsible travelers, but in reality are not.
+At Yacutinga Lodge, it is often difficult to satisfy guests who consider themselves responsible travellers, but in reality, are not.
 Their demand for comfort is overwhelming for the environment in which we are immersed, and which is fundamental for the concept of sustainability that governs my company.

 Thank you, Carlos.